Neal: Wild’s Jordan Greenway ready to put painful offseason behind him, deliver on promise

 Greenway, tuned up and nearly ready to roll, wants that line to have an even greater impact as the Wild look to return to the playoffs and go farther than just the first round, where they ran into St. Louis last season and were eliminated in six games.

-"I don't know what the lines are going to be (this year)," he said.
+"I don't know what the lines are going to be [this season]," he said.
 "But we're looking at doing the same thing.
 Going forward, I think we can do a lot more, too.
 Always looking at ways to improve."